tohyuting/tp/docs/UserGuide.md

 Finds all suppliers or warehouses managed by the manager that sells the relevant medical products.

-Format: `find TYPE KEYWORD…​`
+Format: `find TYPE KEYWORD [KEYWORD]…​`

-* KEYWORD specified is case-insensitive.
+* KEYWORD specified is case-insensitive and must contain at least one keyword.
 * The TYPE specified should be one of these values: warehouse / supplier.

 Examples: